danielabar/meblog/src/markdown/pretty-sqlite-output-persistently.md

 .timer on
 ```

 Check out the [SQLite CLI documentation](https://sqlite.org/cli.html) for even more options.
 SQLite may be lightweight, but the CLI is fairly customizable.
-With just a couple of lines in a dotfile, you can make it more comfortable to work with, especially now that it’s increasingly at home in Rails apps.
+With a few lines in a dotfile, you can make it more comfortable to work with, especially now that it’s increasingly at home in Rails apps.